ripsawridge/site/site/contents/_cma/2005/slesse.md

 campsites.
 A short climb up brought us to a knoll and an impressive view down to Sleese Creek.
 Across the valley, American and Canadian Border Peaks had impressive hanging glaciers and waterfalls.
-"Ugh," we thought, beginning the long hot painful descent to Slesse Creek, losing more than 3000 feet in just over a mile!
+"Ugh," we thought, beginning the long hot painful descent to Sleese Creek, losing more than 3000 feet in just over a mile!
 Theron's knee was painfully sore, we were so glad he brought hiking poles to aid his descent!
 Finally the trail entered forest and became softer and somewhat less tedious.
 We reached an old road bed and walked north seemingly for miles